t4d-gmbh/voter-turnout-in-switzerland/README.md

 ### Preliminary remark

 So far we just considered correlations and the strongest correlation in the data occurs between *Foreign nationals in %* and the *voter turnout*.
 Here we have to mention that foreign nationals are not entitled to vote in federal elections.
-This is different in elections at the cantonal or communal level, where foreigners in some cantons are entitled to vote and it is a well-known fact that (unfortunately) the voter turnout is very low among foreigners.
-We can see this effect when we analyze the cantonal elections from 2021 in the canton of Neuchâtel (27 communes), where foreigners are entitled to vote.
+This is different in elections at the cantonal or communal level, where foreigners in some cantons are entitled to vote and it is a well-known fact that (unfortunately) the voter turnout is very low among foreigners.<sup>[X]</sup> We can see this effect when we analyze the cantonal elections from 2021 in the canton of Neuchâtel (27 communes), where foreigners are entitled to vote.
 This gives us almost a textbook example of a linear regression - mainly because foreigners vote less and therefore the two variables are obviously  not independent.

 <p align="center">
   <img